 Mövenpick Holding AG is the operator of the website www.moevenpick-finefoods.com.
 Mövenpick Holding AG is therefore responsible for the collection, processing and use of your personal data and the compatibility of data processing with the applicable data protection legislation.

 Your trust is important to us, which is why we take the topic of data protection seriously and ensure that an appropriate level of security is provided.
-It goes without saying that we adhere to the legal provisions of the Federal Act on Data Protection (“FADP”), the Ordinance to the Federal Act on Data Protection (“DPO”), the Telecommunications Act (“TCA”) and other applicable Swiss or EU data protection legislation, particularly the General Data Protection Regulation (“GDPR”).
+It goes without saying that we adhere to the legal provisions of the Federal Act on Data Protection (“FADP”), the Ordinance to the Federal Act on Data Protection (“OFADP”), the Telecommunications Act (“TCA”) and other applicable Swiss or EU data protection legislation, particularly the General Data Protection Regulation (“GDPR”).

 So that you know what type of personal data we collect from you and what purposes we use it for, please note the information below.